-Whether you are trying to save a little extra cash or just don’t want to deal with the DMV, at some point, you might be tempted to counterfeit your license registration sticker or paperwork rather than properly registering your car with the state and getting official tags.
-Unfortunately, what seems like a quick way to save some money and hassle can easily result in felony criminal charges that carry up to three years worth of prison time.
-If you are accused of using fraudulent vehicle registration tags or documents, it is critical you immediately contact a criminal defense attorney as soon as possible to help you fight these serious charges.
+Whether you are trying to save a little extra cash or just don’t want to deal with the DMV, you might be tempted to counterfeit your license registration sticker or paperwork rather than properly registering your car with the state and getting official tags, license plates, or smog certification.
+Unfortunately, what may seem like a quick way to save money and hassle can easily result in felony criminal charges that carry up to three years of prison time.
+If you are accused of using fraudulent vehicle registration tags or documents, immediately contact a criminal defense attorney to help you fight these serious charges.

 Vehicle Registration Fraud in California

 Under California Vehicle Code section 4463 (VC), falsifying, forging, or counterfeiting vehicle registration stickers, license plates, or registration documents is an act of fraud.
 Examples include:

 - creating a fake smog certificate because you know your vehicle would fail

 - stealing registration stickers from another vehicle and putting them on your car